-THIS PROFESSIONAL SERVICES CONTRACT ("Contract") is made at Nevada City, California, as of June 22, 2021 by and between the County of Nevada, ("County"), and GATEWAY MOUNTAIN CENTER ("Contractor"), who agree as follows:
+THIS PROFESSIONAL SERVICES CONTRACT ("Contract") is made at Nevada City, California, as of July 12, 2022 by and between the County of Nevada, ("County"), and Gateway Mountain Center ("Contractor") (together "Parties", individual "Party"), who agree as follows:

 - 1. Services Subject to the terms and conditions set forth in this Contract, Contractor shall provide the services described in Exhibit A. Contractor shall provide said services at the time, place, and in the manner specified in Exhibit A. - 2.
 Payment County shall pay Contractor for services rendered pursuant to this Contract at the time and in the amount set forth in Exhibit B. The payments specified in Exhibit B shall be the only payment made to Contractor for services rendered pursuant to this Contract.
 Contractor shall submit all billings for said services to County in the manner specified in Exhibit B; or, if no manner be specified in Exhibit B, then according to the usual and customary procedures which Contractor uses for billing clients similar to County.
-The amount of the contract shall not exceed One Hundred Forty One Thousand, One Hundred Twenty Dollars (\$141,120). - 3.
-Term This Contract shall commence on, 7/1/2021.
-All services required to be provided by this Contract shall be completed and ready for acceptance no later than the Contract Termination Date of: 6/30/2022. - 4.
+The amount of the contract shall not exceed One Hundred Sixty Seven Thousand Seven Hundred Thirty Four Dollars (\$167,734). - 3.
+Term This Contract shall commence on July 1, 2022 All services required to be provided by this Contract shall be completed and ready for acceptance no later than the Contract Termination Date of: June 30, 2023. - 4.
 Facilities, Equipment and Other Materials Contractor shall, at its sole cost and expense, furnish all facilities, equipment, and other materials which may be required for furnishing services pursuant to this Contract. - 5.
 Exhibits All exhibits referred to herein and attached hereto are incorporated herein by this reference. - 6.
-Electronic Signatures The parties acknowledge and agree that this Contract may be executed by electronic signature, which shall be considered as an original signature for all purposes and shall have the same force and effect as an original signature.
+Electronic Signatures The Parties acknowledge and agree that this Contract may be executed by electronic signature, which shall be considered as an original signature for all purposes and shall have the same force and effect as an original signature.
 Without limitation, "electronic signature" shall include faxed or emailed versions of an original signature or electronically scanned and transmitted versions (e.g., via pdf) of an original signature. - 7.
 Time for Performance Time is of the essence.
 Failure of Contractor to perform any services within the time limits set forth in Exhibit A or elsewhere in this Contract shall constitute material breach of this contract.
 Contractor shall devote such time to the performance of services pursuant to this Contract as may be reasonably necessary for the satisfactory performance of Contractor's obligations pursuant to this Contract.
-Neither party shall be considered in default of this Contract to the extent performance is prevented or delayed by any cause, present or future, which is beyond the reasonable control of the party.
+Neither Party shall be considered in default of this Contract to the extent performance is prevented or delayed by any cause, present or future, which is beyond the reasonable control of the Party.